eclipse/xacc/README.md

 [if built with tests, run them]
 $ ctest --output-on-failure
 ```

+CMake options:

+* `XACC_DEPS_EXTERNAL`: [Optional, default = `OFF`] XACC to search externally for its third-party dependencies.
+When turning on, XACC will try to use `find_package` to locate its required dependencies before falling back to using the builtin submodules in `tpls`.

+	**Note**: when turning on this flag, it is your responsibility to manage the compatibility of those `tpls`.
+For example, XACC compilation may fail if the externally-installed library version is incompatible with the builtin one.

 See full documentation for all CMake optional arguments.

 Your installation will be in `$HOME/.xacc`.
 If you built with the Python API,